-11 Do’s & Don’ts When Pitching at Events So You Look Like a Genius
+11 Do’s & Don’ts for Elevator Pitches at Events

 Pitching at events, no matter what you’re pitching, is one of the most nerve-wracking things to undertake, even for an experienced salesperson.
 There’s more to your elevator pitch than just hitting some buzzwords on the head, and it all starts with preparing yourself and understanding your audience.